Israel national football team

 The Israel national football team (נבחרת ישראל בכדורגל) represents Israel in men's international football, and is governed by the Israel Football Association.
 They have been members of the European Confederation UEFA since 1994.

-Israel qualified for the FIFA World Cup for the first time in 1970.
+Israel qualified for the FIFA World Cup for the first and to date, only time, in 1970.
 They also won the 1964 AFC Asian Cup, before a forced relocation to UEFA.

 History

 Early history

 Football has a long tradition in Israel.
 The game was originally introduced during the time of the Ottoman Empire.
 The Palestine Football Association was formed in August 1928, and joined FIFA in June 1929, but at the time the association was made up of Arab and Jewish clubs as well as clubs of British policemen and soldiers serving in the region during the British Mandate.
 The Mandatory Palestine national football team made its debut against Cairo (Egypt) in 1934 FIFA World Cup qualification, losing 0–5 in Cairo, Egypt.
 The team played five international matches, including a friendly match against Lebanon that Palestine won 1–5; until the British Mandate for Palestine national team was dissolved.
 During these five games, the national team fielded only Jewish players.
 Three anthems were played before each match: the British "God Save the King", the Jewish (and future Israeli) "HaTikvah", and the opposing team's anthem.

 In 1948 the team became the national football team of Israel.
 The Israel national team's first match as an independent nation was on 26 September 1948, against the US Olympic Team.
 The game was won by the US 1–3, and in the 20th minute of the game Shmuel Ben-Dror scored the first goal after the creation of the State of Israel.